 Alabama Literary Review, The The Alabama Literary Review publishes fiction, poetry, and essays.
 Pays in copies.
 Pays honorarium when available.
-First serial rights returned to author upon publication.
+First serial rights returned to the author upon publication.
 The ALR does not accept electronic submissions.

 Ancient Paths Online * “a predominantly Christian publication,” payment for publication is $1.25 per work.
 Payment can only be made by PayPal, but you may choose to waive payment and your work will still appear.
 Work is published on the Facebook page and archived in the blog.

 Asses of Parnassus, The short, witty, formal poems.

 Autumn Sky Poetry Daily Send ONE poem in the body of an email with SUBMISSION in the subject heading (no cover letter).
 Read Autumn Sky Poetry DAILY for one week from the date of your submission and you will find out if your poem was chosen for publication when it either does or doesn’t appear online.

 Better than Starbucks * We are currently on hiatus (last posted issue was November 2022).
 We accept previously published work in every genre we publish (all types of poetry, fiction, and creative nonfiction.)